 Since you’ve already left this employer, it is too late to negotiate a resignation.
 But if you are ever faced with this situation again, one recommendation is to ask the employer whether you would be permitted to resign.
 In many situations, an employer is willing to accept a resignation in lieu of termination, either on its own or as part of an overall discussion about a separation package.
 This is particularly common when the separation is not contentious but just based on an individual’s inability to satisfactorily perform their job tasks.
 Note that any employee considering this approach will need to evaluate the repercussions of doing so with a legal or HR professional who is familiar with employment law and benefits because this choice may impact the receipt of some benefits.
-At a minimum, a person can call the Department of Labor or the agency who administers the benefits for guidance about how to complete the paperback.
-Many of the websites for these agencies also have FAQs that are very helpful.
+For help with navigating this, contact the Department of Labor or consider consulting an employment lawyer.

 Hope this helps!